 The Good Life

-The new job came with sharp suits, fine dining and shiny new toys.
+The new job came with sharp suits, fine dining and disposable income.
 For the first time, I could buy my family nice gifts and take them on a proper holiday.
-For myself, I turned off my blackberry and spent 3 weeks running around as a backpacker every year, traveling for well under $50 a day.
+For myself, I turned off my blackberry and spent 3 weeks running around as a backpacker every year, choosing the budget lifestyle over the lavish one.
 It was a nice balance, but one that ultimately had to tip one way or the other.

 I enjoyed my job and the security it brought, but something was missing.
 I dreamed of sleeping under the stars in the Sahara desert more than being promoted to Managing Director.
 I had a wider smile at the thought of embarking on a series of unexpected misadventures with someone I just met than of buying a new car with my annual bonus.

 Throwing In The Towel

 I bought a one way ticket to London and started chasing the warm weather around the world (we were having a particularly cold year in San Francisco).
 To me, the economics of staying in my job just didn’t make sense.
 There was just so much to do.
 I wanted to see the world and I was putting it off and trading my 20s for a figure that now seemed absurdly small after taxes and paying for the cost of living in San Francisco.